SaladTechnologies/salad-kitchen-docs/content/docs/troubleshooting/antivirus/146-how-to-whitelist-salad-in-mcafee.md

 **7. Adding Salad as an Exclusion**

-**Salad v1.0.0 and Later:** After clicking on "Add file", you’ll want to paste "C:\\ProgramData\\Salad\\workloads" into your filepath bar at the very top of the popped up File Explorer window.
+**Salad v1.0.0 and Later:** After clicking on "Add file", you'll want to paste "C:\\ProgramData\\Salad\\workloads" into your filepath bar at the very top of the popped up File Explorer window.
 Inside this folder, you should see several more folders.
 These folders are where the miners are stored.
 Inside each of these folders, you will need to select the .exe file and whitelist them.
-As McAfee doesn’t support folder exclusion you will need to add every file that has .exe as an exclusion.
+As McAfee doesn't support folder exclusion you will need to add every file that has .exe as an exclusion.
 We recommend starting with the versions with the highest version numbers.

 ![](./content/images/Troubleshooting/Antivirus/How-to-Whitelist-Salad-in-McAfee-5.png)

 **8. Click Add**

-Once you’ve found the .exe files and clicked it, hit ‘Open’, and it will bring you back to the main McAfee Exclusion whitelist page with your newly added exclusions.
+Once you've found the .exe files and clicked it, hit 'Open', and it will bring you back to the main McAfee Exclusion whitelist page with your newly added exclusions.
 Repeat this process for all remaining files.
 You may need to also whitelist the other files within these folders if just the .exe files doesn't work